Service Account Management

 You must have the correct privileges to create or modify the accounts in the domain.
 Typically, a Domain User with local administrator privilaege performs this task.

-The service account must be in the same domain as the Unified ICM server.
-When choosing an existing account , the Service Account Manager restricts the account selection from the same domain as the server.
+The service account must be in the same domain as the Unified ICM server and also the UPN login name of the Service When choosing an existing account, the account user should be same as NETBIOS pre-windows 2000 login name (SAM Account Name).

 Special Case: If the distributor service Account and logger service account is different then add distributor service account in logger.